+Rational loyalty is the practical side of brand loyalty.
 It’s accepted that the our decisions to buy from and commit to a brand is driven by rational and emotional needs.
-Rational needs often seem like the primary drivers that draw consumers to a brand.
-Needs that contribute to brand rational loyalty include:
+The rational needs often seem like the primary drivers that draw consumers to a brand.
+Consumers are frequently drawn to brands initially by rational needs.

 Features of rational loyalty are typically seen as the logical drivers of product choice and brand engagement.

-Brierley recognizes that to win and retain the hearts and minds of the customer requires efforts in engaging them that strike a balance between their rational and emotional needs.
+To win and retain the hearts and minds of your brand's customers requires ongoing efforts that strike a balance between their rational and emotional needs.
 Weighting loyalty and CRM endeavors towards addressing rational needs alone is simply not sufficient and fails to recognize the complexity of consumer tribes and their brand expectations.
 To this end, we have developed a proprietary methodology, the Brierley Loyalty Quotient (BLQ), to enable to brands to easily and swiftly benchmark, analyze and plan around the interplay of 14 essential rational and emotional attributes.

 Brierley Loyalty Quotient (BLQ)